ToeJam & Earl: Development

+Reception

-ReceptionToeJam & Earl received positive reviews, which Bill Paris of UGO described as "almost unanimous critical acclaim".
+ToeJam & Earl received positive reviews, which Bill Paris of UGO described as "almost unanimous critical acclaim".
 However, Sega deemed it a commercial failure due to low initial sales.
 The game built a cult following through word of mouth, and it was further aided by the Sega Genesis's Christmas 1991 sales spike, caused by the release of Sonic the Hedgehog.
 ToeJam & Earl was later considered a "cult" success.
-According to Ken Horowitz (2016, p.
-74) author of Playing the Next Level: A History of American Sega Games, "In all, the game sold 350,000 copies for Sega, a remarkable feat for such an unconventional title on a fledgling console."
-Entertainment Weekly picked the game as the #9 greatest game available in 1991, saying: "Simply hilarious, from the Warner Bros. cartoon-inspired sound effects to the rap songs players can improvise while using the control pad".Mean Machines found the game addictive and original, but found fault with its slow-paced combat.
+In the words of historian Ken Horowitz "In all, the game sold 350,000 copies for Sega, a remarkable feat for such an unconventional title on a fledgling console."
+Entertainment Weekly picked the game as the ninth-greatest game available in 1991, saying: "Simply hilarious, from the Warner Bros. cartoon-inspired sound effects to the rap songs players can improvise while using the control pad".

+Mean Machines found the game addictive and original, but found fault with its slow-paced combat.
 One of the reviewers said, "Not everyone will like it—it's not normal enough for mass appeal—but I think it's destined to become a massive cult classic".
 GamePro called the game's originality "incredible" and praised its graphics, music and humor.
-MegaTech praised the graphics, and the 2-player option, and said the game was "great fun - pure and simple".Mega said that it was "An OK game, but one which becomes completely essential when played with someone else.
+MegaTech praised the graphics, and the 2-player option, and said the game was "great fun—pure and simple".

+Mega said that it was "An OK game, but one which becomes completely essential when played with someone else.
 Got any friends?
 Buy this.
 Haven't got any friends?
 Buy this and make some".
 The game also appeared at number 26 on its list of the best games of all time.
 Entertainment Weekly praised the "absolutely hilarious" sound effects and music.
 Jeff Csatari of Boys' Life called it "another hot game" for the Sega Genesis, alongside Sonic the Hedgehog.
 Ed Martinez of Game Informer commended the game's soundtrack and unique concept, but found it to be too easy.